 Anyone who is passionate about their work will sometimes get carried away with terminology that may seem a completely different language to someone new to the digital industry.

-Please do not be afraid to ask us what the hell we are on about – We will be more than happy to explain so you can understand.
+Please do not be afraid to ask a digital marketing agency what the hell they are on about – We will be more than happy to explain so you can understand.

 Every relationship needs trust.